illuminationgate/Computer-CBT/replit.md

 - Session-based exam tracking with status management (pending, in_progress, completed, auto_submitted)
 - Separation of student creation and exam session initialization
 - **Deterministic question shuffling per session** - Each student gets questions in randomized order, but same session always returns same shuffle; questions are renumbered sequentially (1, 2, 3...) after shuffle for consistent display *[Added: Oct 29, 2025]*
-- **English Language and Literature in English questions are NOT shuffled** - Special handling to preserve question order for these subjects as questions are grouped by type or based on passages that must maintain their order *[Updated: Nov 2, 2025]*
+- **English Language, Literature in English, and Financial Accounting questions are NOT shuffled** - Special handling to preserve question order for these subjects as questions are grouped by type or based on passages that must maintain their order *[Updated: Nov 3, 2025]*
-- **Instruction field for passage-based questions** - Questions can include optional instruction text to display passages, poems, or extracts above the question (used in English Language and Literature in English) *[Added: Nov 2, 2025]*
+- **Instruction field for passage-based questions** - Questions can include optional instruction text to display passages, poems, or extracts above the question (used in English Language, Literature in English, and Financial Accounting) *[Updated: Nov 3, 2025]*

 ### Data Storage